LSST: from Science Drivers to Reference Design and Anticipated Data Products: INTRODUCTION

-Motivated by the evident scientific progress enabled by large sky surveys, three nationally-endorsed reports by the U.S. National Academy of Sciences\footnote{ Astronomy and Astrophysics in the New Millennium, NAS 2001; Connecting Quarks with the Cosmos: Eleven Science Questions for the New Century, NAS 2003; New Frontiers in the Solar System: An Integrated Exploration Strategy, NAS 2003. } concluded that a dedicated ground-based wide-field imaging telescope with an effective aperture of 6--8 meters is a high priority for planetary science, astronomy, and physics over the next decade.
+Motivated by the evident scientific progress enabled by large sky surveys, three nationally-endorsed reports by the U.S.\ National Academy of Sciences \citep{NAP9839,NAP10079,NAP10432} concluded that a dedicated ground-based wide-field imaging telescope with an effective aperture of 6--8 meters ``is a high priority for planetary science, astronomy, and physics over the next decade.''
 The Large Synoptic Survey Telescope (LSST) described here is such a system.
-The LSST will be a large, wide-field ground-based telescope designed to obtain multi-band images over a substantial fraction of the sky every few nights.
-The survey will yield contiguous overlapping imaging of over half the sky in six optical bands, with each sky location visited about 1000 times over 10 years.
+Located on Cerro Pach\'on in northern Chile, the LSST will be a large, wide-field ground-based telescope designed to obtain multi-band images over a substantial fraction of the sky every few nights.
+The survey will yield contiguous overlapping imaging of over half the sky in six optical bands, with each sky location visited close to 1000 times over 10 years.
+The 2010 report ``New Worlds, New Horizons in Astronomy and Astrophysics'' by the NRC Committee for a Decadal Survey of Astronomy and Astrophysics \citep{NAP12951} ranked LSST as its top priority for large ground-based projects, and in May 2014 the National Science Board approved the project for construction.
+As of this writing, the LSST construction phase is close to the peak of activity.
+After initial tests with a commissioning camera and full commissioning with the main camera, the ten year sky survey is projected to begin in 2022.

-The purpose of this paper is to provide an overall summary of the main LSST science drivers and how they led to the current system design parameters (\S~\ref{Sec:refdesign}), to describe anticipated data products (\S~\ref{Sec:dataprod}), and to provide a few examples of the science programs that LSST will enable (\S~\ref{Sec:science}).
-The community involvement is discussed in \S~\ref{Sec:community}, and broad educational and societal impacts in \S~\ref{Sec:impact}.
-The concluding remarks are presented in \S~\ref{Sec:conclusions}.
-This publication will be maintained at the arxiv.org site\footnote{http://lanl.arxiv.org/abs/0805.2366}, and will also be available from the LSST website (www.lsst.org).
-The latest version should be consulted for the most up-to-date information about the LSST system.
+The purpose of this paper is to provide an overall summary of the main LSST science drivers and how they led to the current system design parameters (\S~\ref{Sec:refdesign}), to describe the anticipated data products (\S~\ref{Sec:dataprod}), and to provide a few examples of the science programs that LSST will enable (\S~\ref{Sec:science}).
+The community involvement is discussed in \S~\ref{Sec:community}, and broad educational and societal impacts of the project in \S~\ref{Sec:impact}.
+Concluding remarks are presented in \S~\ref{Sec:conclusions}.
+This publication will be maintained at the arXiv.org site\footnote{\url{https://arxiv.org/abs/0805.2366}}, and will also be available from the LSST website (\url{http://www.lsst.org}).
+The latest arXiv version of this paper should be consulted and referenced for the most up-to-date information about the LSST system.